 Why are Wedding Coordinators so Darn Expensive?!

 Here's the truth of it: weddings are expensive.
 Wedding coordinators or planners are expensive.
 The average coordinator or planner is about $2,000.
-Some coordinators or planners with less experience may have much lower prices.
-But is it worth it to hire a coordinator or planner?
+Some coordinators or planners with less experience may have much lower prices, while planners or coordinators in big cities might cost a whole lot more.
+The price tag attached to these services often raises eyebrows, and I get it!
+But, their expertise is worth the investment.

-That's the question right there.
-A wedding takes 200-500 hours to plan, depending on how elaborate it is, and how much experience you have in doing it.
+The average wedding takes 200-500 hours to plan, depending on how elaborate it is, and how much experience you have in doing it.
 Everyone has 168 hours every week.
 If you sleep for 6 of those hours every night, then that gives you 126 hours left.
 If your job is 40 hours a week, plus a half hour lunch and a half hour total commute, you've lost another 45 hours.
 That gives you roughly 80 hours left.
 Minus meals, showers and scrolling socia media, that's maybe 50 hours a week or less to plan.
-If you sleep more, then that gives you even less time!
-And if you compare that to a job...you can see that planning becomes almost a part-time job!
+If you sleep more, then that gives you even less time - closer to about 40 hours a week or less to plan your wedding.
+And if you compare that to a job...you can see that wedding planning becomes almost a part-time job!

 So, the question becomes - do you pay someone to take at least some of that work off your hands, or do you take a part-time job for the next three, six or nine months to get all the planning done yourself?